Did Futures Lead To Bitcoin’s Decline?

 The Federal Reserve Bank’s letter states:

-“The rapid run-up and subsequent fall in the price after the introduction of futures does not appear to be a coincidence” and “it is consistent with trading behavior that typically accompanies the introduction of futures markets for an asset.”
+“The rapid run-up and subsequent fall in the price after the introduction of futures does not appear to be a coincidence” and “it is consistent with trading behaviour that typically accompanies the introduction of futures markets for an asset.”

 Going back to early December of 2017, Chicago Board Options Exchange (CBOE) launched Bitcoin futures in the market.
-A week later, Chicago Mercantile Exchange(CME) introduced the futures trading too.
+A week later, the Chicago Mercantile Exchange(CME) introduced the futures trading too.
 It can be noted that this was the time when the Bitcoin reached at a peak of $19,783.

 The letter also says that the optimistic group were the only ones who were responsible for the Bitcoin surge.
 And the constant growth in prices attracted more people to invest in Bitcoin futures trading contracts.